ibm-cloud-docs/EventStreams/messagehub072.md

 can monitor your usage of {{site.data.keyword.messagehub}}.
 {:shortdesc}

-**Note:** Metrics and events are available in the {{site.data.keyword.messagehub}} Standard plan in US South, United Kingdom, and Sydney only.
+**Note:** Metrics and events are available as part of the {{site.data.keyword.messagehub}} Standard plan in US South, United Kingdom, and Sydney only.

 You can monitor the following log information: